120-cell: 2D Orthogonal projections

-Perspective projections
+3D Perspective projections

 These projections use perspective projection, from a specific viewpoint in four dimensions, projecting the model as a 3D shadow.
 Therefore, faces and cells that look larger are merely closer to the 4D viewpoint.

-Schlegel diagrams use perspective to show four-dimensional figures, choosing a point above a specific cell, thus making that cell the envelope of the 3D model, with other cells appearing smaller inside it.
-Stereographic projections use the same approach, but are shown with curved edges, representing the polytope as a tiling of a 3-sphere.
+A comparison of perspective projections of the 3D dodecahedron to 2D (above left), and projections of the 4D 120-cell to 3D (below right), demonstrates two related perspective projection methods, by dimensional analogy.
+Schlegel diagrams use perspective to show depth in the dimension which has been flattened, choosing a view point above a specific cell, thus making that cell the envelope of the model, with other cells appearing smaller inside it.
+Stereographic projections use the same approach, but are shown with curved edges, representing the spherical polytope as a tiling of a 3-sphere.
+Both these methods distort the object, because the cells are not actually nested inside each other (they meet face-to-face), and they are all the same size.
+Other perspective projection methods exist, such as the rotating animations below, which do not exhibit this particular kind of distortion, but rather some other kind of distortion (as all projections must).

-A comparison of perspective projections from 3D to 2D is shown in analogy.
+Animations

+In all the above projections of the 120-cell, only the edges of the 120-cell appear.
+All the other chords are not shown.
+The complex interior parts of the 120-cell, all its inscribed 600-cells, 24-cells, 8-cells, 16-cells and 5-cells, are completely invisible in all illustrations.
+The viewer must imagine them.

+The following animation is an exception which does show some interior chords, although it does not reveal the inscribed 4-polytopes.

 Related polyhedra and honeycombs

 H4 polytopes

 The 120-cell is one of 15 regular and uniform polytopes with the same H4 symmetry [3,3,5]:

 {p,3,3} polytopes

 The 120-cell is similar to three regular 4-polytopes: the 5-cell {3,3,3} and tesseract {4,3,3} of Euclidean 4-space, and the hexagonal tiling honeycomb {6,3,3} of hyperbolic space.
 All of these have a tetrahedral vertex figure {3,3}: